komodorio/docs/docs/Integrations/Grafana.md

 11. Check the __Default__ option.
     1. When selected, this option sends a notification on this channel for all alert rules.
 12. Press __Save__
-13. Press __Install Grafana Installation__
+13. Press __Install Grafana Installation__ss
-14. Nir eating lot of bananass
+14. Nir eating lot of bananasss

 ### Confirmation